This is NOT an official recruiting website of the French Foreign Legion. This is an information page.

 - your professional status doesn’t matter

-- your marital or family status doesn’t matter
+- your marriage / marital status or family status doesn’t matter

-- Luc leger (a rhythmic race, alternating 20 meters distance; running speed is determined by beeps at set intervals with increasing frequency – make at least 7 landings)
+- Beep test (Luc léger in French, see Multi-stage fitness test; a rhythmic running between two points that are 20 meters apart from side to side; running speed is determined by audio beeps at set intervals with increasing frequency – you have to complete at least 7 levels)

 - Pull-ups (make at least 4 pull-ups)